steltenpower/swipaLOD/README.md

    |      V |FOAF(Friend Of A Friend)|https://...|
    |      V | enter name             | enter URL |

-// is there a clear divide between LINKspaces and ontologies?
-Can ontologies be created in thoughtspaces?
-Can I refer to a triple somewhere else, as not copying is the point of this all?
+// Is there a clear divide between LINKspaces and ontologies?
+// Can ontologies be created in thoughtspaces?
+// Can I refer to a triple somewhere else, as not copying is the point of this all?

 #### INTERACTION (write-out of 2_primary-User-Interaction.jpg) :